Macropsalliota americana

-Leucoagaricus americanus, commonly known as the American parasol, is a species of fungus in the genus Leucoagaricus.
+Macropsalliota americana, commonly known as the American parasol, is the type species of the fungus genus Macropsalliota.
+It was formerly known as Leucoagaricus americanus.
 It is widely distributed in North America, mostly east of the Rocky Mountains.
 It is saprobic and grows on sawdust, wood chips, stumps, and the ground.

 Taxonomy

-The species was first described by American mycologist Charles Horton Peck in 1869.
+The species was first described as Agaricus americanus by the American mycologist Charles Horton Peck in 1872 and then reclassified as Lepiota americana in 1887 by the Italian mycologist Pier Andrea Saccardo.

+In 1979 it was reclassified as a Leucocoprinus americanus by the Canadian mycologist Scott A. Redhead and then as Leucoagaricus americanus by the mycologist Else Vellinga in 2000.

+In 2024 the species was reclassified as Macropsalliota americana by the Chinese mycologists Kun L. Yang, Jia Y. Lin & Zhu L. Yang and became the type species of the newly created Macropsalliota genus.